Available in : Vietnamese

-At 70 km from Hanoi, the province of Hòa Bình where the rural district of Kim Bôi is located is a wild region with karst blocks emerging from forests and rice fields.
+At 70 km from Hanoi, the province of Hòa Bình, where the rural district of Kim Bôi is located, is a wild region with karst blocks emerging from forests and rice fields.
 The source of Kim Bôi is a real gift from nature.
 The mineral water, maintained around 36 ° C all year round, is also drinkable and bottled.
-It contents a high level of minerals, including calcium, lithium, and radium and can, therefore, be very effective against rheumatism, intestinal diseases, stomach upset, hypertension, etc. The baths are also recommended for the rehabilitation of disabled people.
+It contains a high level of minerals, including calcium, lithium, and radium and can, therefore, be very effective against rheumatism, intestinal diseases, stomach upset, hypertension, etc. The baths are also recommended for the rehabilitation of disabled people.
 Visitors not only have access to the warm springs waters but can also relax in mud baths prepared in advance.

 Head further south towards the Kênh Gà hot spring.
 The clear water with bubbles comes from the mountains with 53° C, rich in sodium, magnesium, bicarbonate, and calcium.
 The resort offers public baths or private baths.
 Although it existed for years, Kenh Ga Hot Spring was officially recognized in 1940 by the French.
 Make the most of your stay and discover the nearby Van Trinh Cave, known for its spectacular stalactites, the Van Long Nature Reserve, the largest natural reserve in the North Delta, the Long Dich Temple and Cave, and the Cuc Phuong National Park.

 Binh Chau – Lo Quoc 55, Binh Chau, Xuyen Moc, Ba Ria province, 70 km from Vung Tau beach